Zamarripa232/NoobGitCommands/README.md

 ### $ git status
 Check the status again to verify only the staged files were committed and everything is as planned.
 ### $ git push origin master
-Pushes the changes to origin and the branch named "master"
+Pushes the changes to origin and the branch named master so that others can see it and work on it as well.

 # Status Checks
 ### $ git status